isaac-udy/Enro/README.md

 # Enro 🗺️

-Scalable, type-safe navigation for Activities, Fragments and Composables.

-Navigation is an important part of any Android application, but it can be difficult to manage at scale.
 Enro is a powerful navigation library based on a simple idea; screens within an application should behave like functions.

-<details><summary>Gradle</summary>
+<details><summary>### Gradle quick-start</summary>
 <p>

 ```gradle